 The computer labs are scheduled through Conference and Event Services.

-The Lottie Nelson Dining Room, Private Dining Room, and Falcon Express are scheduled by Dining Services.
+The Lottie Nelson Dining Room and Falcon are scheduled by Dining Services.

 The Murray Library Athenaeum is reserved through Conference and Event Services.

 The High Center, Hostetter Chapel, Oakes Museum, and Winding Hill are reserved through Conference and Event Services.